 • Visualizes deployment plans with color-coded maps

-• Includes department policies for actionable, realistic planning
+• Accounts for your unique department policies for actionable, realistic planning

 • Calculates effects on unit availability when adding or removing units from deployment

 • Considers GIS and road network data – accounts for current road networks and future road network additions